 Wytheville Community College seeks to provide a safe and stable learning environment for its students.
 As a part of that effort, the college fully complies with all state and federal statutes relating to substance and alcohol use and abuse.
-The college is designated a drug-free zone and provides educational programs about the use and abuse of drugs and alcohol.
+The college is designated as a drug-free zone and provides educational programs about the use and abuse of drugs and alcohol.
+The sale or distribution of alcoholic beverages to persons under 21 is illegal and prohibited.